celo-org/docs/blog/25-03-2023-how-to-build-podcast-streaming-platform-celo-1/how-to-build-podcast-streaming-platform-celo-1.md

 Next up, on remix, download and activate the celo plugin from the plugin manager.
 Connect your wallet and deploy your contract.

 ## Conclusion

 Congratulations 🎉, you are done with the first section of these two-part series, writing and deploying the smart contracts.

 ## Next steps

 You can challenge yourself by implementing a frontend, I would be making a whole tutorial on that but if you are confident in your react skills then I implore you to go ahead 😉
 You can use this [link](https://github.com/dahnny/celcast-1) for reference

 ## About the Author

 Daniel Ogbuti is a web3 developer with a passion for teaching as well as learning.
-I would love to connect on Twitter @daniel_ogbuti
+I would love to connect on Twitter @daniel_ogbuti and linkedin @ Daniel Ogbuti

 See you soon!